Rutgers University–New Brunswick: Residence life

 Other Halls: Davidson (Busch: Closed in 2016), Ford (College Avenue: Closed 2013), Corwin (Cook: Closed 2013), Old Gibbons (Douglass: Closed 2020), Rockoff (Downtown: Now off-campus).

-Graduate family housing
+Graduate student housing

-Three complexes provide graduate family housing.
+Three complexes provide graduate housing.
 They are Johnson Apartments, Marvin Apartments, and Nichols Apartments.
+Marvin Apartments and Nichols Apartments offer housing for graduate students with families, whereas Johnson Apartments are shared by two single graduate students.
 All three apartment facilities are located in Piscataway Township on Busch Campus.

 In 1966 Johnson was built.
 In 1973 Marvin was built.
 Nichols was constructed in 1975.